 Preparation of a smear

-- Using a sterilized inoculating loop, transfer loopful of liquid suspension containing bacteria to a slide (clean grease free microscopic slide) or transfer an isolated colony from a culture plate to a slide with a water drop.
+- Using a sterilized inoculating loop, transfer a loopful of liquid suspension containing bacteria to a slide (clean grease-free microscopic slide) or transfer an isolated colony from a culture plate to a slide with a water drop.

 - Disperse the bacteria on the loop in the drop of water on the slide and spread the drop over an area the size of a dime.
 It should be a thin, even smear.